bigdata-i523/hid348/notebook.md

 * 10/02/17 Getting know Latex and familier with it.
 * 10/08/17 Almost completed Paper 1 in background, having a little difficulty understanding Latex, will figure it out today and post the paper for review.
 * Paper 1 completed 70%, expected submission date 10/11/2017 by 9.00 AM.
+* Paper 1 Error review in process, 90% review completed in backend.